sierranmorales/sierranmorales.github.io/projects/StarAnnotation.md

 <img width="550px" src="../img/starAnnotations.png" class="img-thumbnail" >
 <br>
 As you can see, StarCSPC performed much better than the original and StarCSPB, so all further evaluation is done using StarCSPC.
+StarCSPC also kept the model size small, barely adding any neurons to the original in comparison to StarCSPB.
 <br><br>

 <h3>Part 2</h3>